csfx-py/paging-simulation/README.md

 - Clone the repository
 - Install the dependencies
-- Run the index.html file via the browser
+- Run the index.html file in the browser